jimbaker/socket-reboot/README.md

 `bufsize` chunks.
-The other interesting detail is that this currently involves two copies, one to the `byte[]` array allocated by `jarray` (necessary to move the data out of Netty) and then to a `PyString` (can be avoided by implementing and using `recv_into` with a `bytearray`).
+The other interesting detail is that this currently involves two copies, one to the `byte[]` array allocated by `jarray` (necessary to move the data out of Netty) and then to a `PyString` (this second copy can be avoided by implementing and using `socket.recv_into` with a `bytearray`).

 The helper method `socket._get_incoming_msg` handles blocking (with possible timeout) and nonblocking cases.
-In particular, because `LinkedBlockingQueue` does not allow for pushing back to the front of a queue, it keeps a separate head:
+In particular, because `LinkedBlockingQueue` does not allow for pushing back onto the front of a queue, the socket wrapper keeps a separate head:

 ````python
     def _get_incoming_msg(self):